-Exceeds Standard Meets Standard Approaching Standard Does Not Meet Standard The school's overall performance in proficiency and growth outpaces comparison schools 100% of the time.
-The school's overall performance in proficiency and growth outpaces comparison schools 75.0-99.9% of the time.
-OR The school is meeting or exceeding standard in proficiency and median growth measures.
-The school's overall performance in proficiency and growth outpaces comparison schools 50.0-74.9% of the time.
+Exceeds Standard Meets Standard Approaching Standard Does Not Meet Standard The school's overall performance in proficiency and growth outpaces comparison schools 100% of the time. growth outpaces comparison The school's overall performance in proficiency and growth outpaces comparison schools 50.0-74.9% of the time.
 OR The school is meeting or exceeding standard in proficiency or median growth measures.
 The school's overall performance in proficiency and growth outpaces comparison schools less than 50.0% of the time.